destroyedlolo/Marcel/Modules/mod_OpenWeatherMap/README.md

 ## Error condition

 An error condition is associated to each section, individually.
-It is raised if a technical issue prevents to read data and is cleared as soon as an attempt succeed.
+It is raised if a technical issue prevents to read data and is cleared as soon as an attempt succeeds.

-Error condition is exposed to Lua by **MeteoDaily:inError()** and **Meteo3H:inError()** methods.
+Error condition is exposed to Lua by the **MeteoDaily:inError()** and **Meteo3H:inError()** methods.